ues-io/uesio/README.md

 ## Build

 A standalone application within the monorepo is in charge of the building process, namely the `cli`.
+This `cli` is called under the hood by `nx`.

 1. Build all applications.
 Compilation of the go code (code server-side) and transpilation from TS to JS (code client-side).